Jayson Nix: Baltimore Orioles

 On February 17, 2015, Nix signed a minor league contract with the Baltimore Orioles.

 Return to Philadelphia Phillies

 On May 16, 2015, Nix was traded to the Philadelphia Phillies for cash considerations.
 He was released on June 23.

 International career

 Nix played on the United States national baseball team at the IBAF 2007 Baseball World Cup.
 He hit .387 over the course of the tournament, with nine runs scored, six RBI, two home runs, 13 putouts, 26 assists, and one error.
 Nix was also named to the tournament all-star team at second base, along with teammate Colby Rasmus (outfield).
 He won the USA Baseball Richard W. "Dick" Case Player of the Year Award in 2007.

 Post-playing career

+Los Angeles Angels

-On February 25, 2022, the Los Angeles Angels promoted Nix to minor league assistant field coordinator after serving as a coach for the ACL Angels in 2021.
+On February 25, 2022, the Los Angeles Angels promoted Nix to minor league assistant field coordinator after serving as a coach for the Arizona Complex League Angels in 2021.
 In January 2024, Nix joined the Angels' coaching staff as an assistant coach.
+He was not retained following the 2025 season.

+Chicago White Sox

+On January 22, 2026, Nix was announced as the manager for the Kannapolis Cannon Ballers, the Single-A affiliate of the Chicago White Sox.